ERodzB/devops-terraform-challenge/README.md

 | devops-nodejs-remove-servers-autoscaling-policy-arn | The arn of the created autoscaling policy remove servers. |

 ## Sub Module nodejs-cloudwatch-alarms/nodejs-launch-template
-Module which creates a autoscaling policy wich the created autoscaling group will be using.
+Module which creates cloudwatch alarms for triggering the autoscaling policies.

 ### Sub Module Variables
 | Variable | Description |